 1Changes in data between different versions of the PWT can result from changes in the pricing survey used to establish purchasing power parities (known as the International Comparisons Project or ICP) as well as revisions in underlying national income accounts data and changes in methodology.
 Versions of the PWT within the same "generation," for examples versions 6.1 and 6.2, use the same ICP data.
 Johnson et al. (2009) report that changes in national income accounts data are the dominant source of differences between the two versions.
 In our paper, because we are not making comparisons between countries, we have no need for PPP measures.
-Thus, in all of our analysis, when we look at national income account data we use growth in constant local currency units, as suggested by Nuxoll (1994).
+Thus in all of our analysis, when we look at national income account data we use growth in constant local currency units, as suggested by Daniel A. Nuxoll (1994).

-production in part on a survey of utilities that measured electricity delivered to different classes of industrial customers.
-Similarly, an IMF study examining electricity consumption in Jamaica over the decade of the 1990s concluded that officially measured GDP growth, which averaged 0.3 percent per year, understated true output growth by 2.7 percent per year, the gap being explained by growth of the informal sector (IMF 2006).
-Young (2009) constructs proxies for the level and growth rate of consumption in 56 developing countries by using microeconomic data in the Demographic and Health Surveys.
-Economic historians have also employed a variety of proxies for studying economic outcomes in the period before the creation of national income accounts and in order to examine growth in subnational units.
-For example, Good (1994) estimates output in 22 subregions of the Habsburg Empire in the period 1870-1910 using proxies such as the number of letters mailed per capita.
-The essays in Steckel and Rose (2002) use skeletal remains to measure both the average standard of living and the degree of inequality in the Americas over the last two millennia.
+officially measured GDP growth, which averaged 0.3% per year, understated true output growth by 2.7% per year, the gap being explained by growth of the informal sector (IMF, 2006).
+Alwyn Young (2009) constructs proxies for the level and growth rate of consumption in 56 developing countries by using microeconomic data in the Demographic and Health Surveys.
+Economic historians have also employed a variety of proxies for studying economic outcomes in the period before the creation of national income accounts and in order to examine growth in sub-national units.
+For example, David F. Good (1994) estimates output in 22 sub-regions of the Habsburg Empire in the period 1870-1910 using proxies such as the number of letters mailed per capita.
+The essays in Richard H. Steckel and Jerome C. Rose (2002) use skeletal remains to measure both the average standard of living and the degree of inequality in the Americas over the last two millennia.

 In this paper we explore the usefulness of a different proxy for economic activity: the amount of light that can be observed from outer space.
 More particularly, our focus will be on using changes in "night lights" as a measure of economic growth.
-We will show that lights growth gives a very useful proxy for GDP growth over the long term and also tracks short-term fluctuations in growth.
+We will show that lights growth gives a very useful proxy for GDP growth over the long term and also tracks short term fluctuations in growth.

 How might we use this new proxy?
-First, we can use the change in night lights intensity as an additional measure of income growth at the national level.
-Even though changes in lights observable from space are subject to measurement error, it is well known that several error-prone measures are better than one, especially if there is no reason to think that the measurement errors are correlated (Rao 1992).
-In the paper, we develop a simple framework showing how to combine our lights measure, which is in a different metric than income, with an income measure to improve estimates of true economic growth (cf. Browning and Crossley 2009, or Krueger and Lindahl 2001).
+First we can use the change in night lights intensity as an additional measure of income growth at the national level.
+Even if changes in lights observable from space are subject to measurement error, it is well known that several error-prone measures are better than one, especially if there is no reason to think that the measurement errors are correlated (B. L. S. Prakasa Rao, 1992).
+In the paper, we develop a simple framework showing how to combine our lights measure, which is in a different metric than income, with income measures to improve estimates of true economic growth (c.f., Martin Browning and Thomas Crossley, 2009, or Alan B. Krueger and Michael L. Lindahl, 2001).
 We illustrate the methodology with an application to a set of countries that are rated by the World Bank as having very low capacity in generating reliable national income accounts and price indices.
 For these countries we provide new estimates of their economic growth over the period 1992/3 to 2005/6.